oliverdixon/exam-crib-sheets/README.md

 **Q**: What are the files under "publishing/"?

-**A**: They are a small collection of Bash scripts to assist in the publication of the crib sheets.
+**A**: They form a small collection of Bash scripts to assist in the publication of the crib sheets.
 These programs can automatically compile, compress, rasterise, organise, and publish documents enumerated by the publication index.
 Alas, unless you know my University password and have a recent two-factor